RedHatInsights/insights-ingress-go/README.md

   `application/vnd.redhat.advisor.example+tgz` => `{"service": "advisor"}`

-In the case of the legacy operation, the service name tells ingress what topic to use:

-  `application/vnd.redhat.advisor.example+tgz` => `platform.upload.advisor`

 ### Message Formats

 All messages placed on the Kafka topic will contain JSON with the details for the